PaNDa2code/PaNDa2code/README.md

 ## About Me

-I'm a code-wielding panda, munching on bamboo while crafting lines of code.
-My coding journey started 2 years ago, and I've been rolling down the coding hill ever since. 🐾
+<p> I'm a code-wielding panda, munching on bamboo while crafting lines of code.
+My coding journey started 2022, and I've been rolling down the coding hill ever since. 🐾</p>
 <!--
 ## Skills